OGsiji/Enhanced_GraphRAG/README.md

 # Add additional PDFs (optional)
 cp path/to/your/additional/pdfs/*.pdf additional_pdfs/

 # Add URLs
 Navigate to `src/kg_generator/url.py` and add/edit the URLs.

 ## Select what to run

 You can also set what to run, whether URLs or PDFs, in `src/kg_generator/config.py` using `LinkConfig.url` or `LinkConfig.pdf`.
 The default value is `true`.
 ```

+# NOTE: For Streamlit UI, you can upload it directly through streamlit

 5. Build and run the containers:
 ```bash